ApplyFutureEd/monorepo/README.md

 ## 📚 Packages

-ApplyFuture follows monorepo software development strategy where code for many projects is stored in the same repository.

-The following packages are available
+We follow monorepo software development strategy where code for many projects is stored in the same repository.
+The following packages are available :

     packages
     ├── admin                   # NextJS frontend for admins